 8. Book a DJ

-Hiring a DJ rather than a band can slash your entertainment budget by a massive 60%.
+Hiring a DJ rather than a band can significantly reduce your entertainment budget.

-Further savings are also available if you get the DJ to come in just for the disco and not for the pre-dinner drinks, when a playlist played via an iPod will often work just as well.
-You could even ask for your guests to email requests for it in advance
+Further savings are also available if you get the DJ to come in just for the disco and not for the pre-dinner drinks, when a playlist played via an iPod/iPad/mobile phone will often work just as well.
+You could even ask your guests to email requests for it in advance

 9. Shop around for a wedding dress